 Many employers offer life insurance plans to their employees as an added employee benefit.
 While these plans are nice to have, the coverage offered by them might not be enough.
 Often times, these plans are very basic and will not offer enough protection for your family and loved ones in the unlikely event you die.
-Because of this, you might want to start thinking about buying supplemental life insurance on top of your employee-sponsored plan.
+Because of this, you might want to start thinking about buying supplemental life insurance on top of your employer-sponsored plan.

 How employer-sponsored insurance plans work

-Typically, employers offer their employee a term life policy for free.
+Typically, employers offer their employees a term life policy for free.
 They might also offer group universal life insurance.
 These life insurance policies usually require no proof of insurability.
 This means that you will not have to pass a medical evaluation in order to be insured.
 In addition, all employees of the company will usually be granted the same life insurance rates, as the employer typically buys a group policy.

 Most experts agree that if your employer offers some sort of free life insurance, it’s best to take it.
 The reason for this is that the rates are competitive, and pre-existing medical conditions are usually not considered.
 This kind of life insurance is most likely unattainable for individuals on the open market.